pedromdcr/MulticertExercise/README.md

 This project requires JDK 7 which you can download [here][1].

 #### Tomcat 8
+[Download][3] Tomcat.
 Go into your Tomcat 8.x install directory and add the following code to the file `server.xml` adjusting the path to the keystore (the SSL certificate) accordingly:

 ```xml
 <Connector port="8443" protocol="org.apache.coyote.http11.Http11NioProtocol"